fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: New widget area to display trust symbols below the place order button.
 * Added: Compatibility with theme Hello Elementor.
 * Added: Compatibility with theme Orchid Store.
 * Added: Option to set a background color for the checkout page.
 Refactor checkout header background color to output custom styles in a `<style>` tag.